Sheriff's Office identifies body pulled from Charlotte Harbor

 • Kenneth Russell Naylor, 44, 2500 block of Sheila Lane, North Port.
 Charge: contempt of court (original charge: driving while license suspended, first conviction).
 Bond: $2,000.

-• Douglas Scott Cable Jr., 21, 2000 block of Kabat Avenue, North Port.
+• Douglas Scott Cable Jr., 21, 2000 block of Kabat Ave, North Port.
 Charge: violation of probation.
 Bond: none.

 Post a comment as